-A YouGov poll showed less than half of the UK population knows the history or even how to correctly fly the Union Flag … which may also be called the Union Jack.
+A YouGov poll in 2017 showed that fewer than half of the UK population knows the history or even how to correctly fly the Union Flag – which may also be called the Union Jack.

-Because the Union Flag is not symmetric, many people unknowingly hang it upside down - so here's a handy guide, read on.
+Because the Union Flag is not symmetrical, many people unknowingly hang it upside down – so here's a handy guide, read on.

 It is often said that when the union flag is flown upside down, it is a form of distress signal – a coded signal and should only be used as such.